Tracy58468/soundhub/README.md

 ## What is the name of your App?
-**Soundhub**
+**SoundHub**
 <br /><br />
 ## What does your app do?
-*It's a workflow to automate getting song links from all the major music streaming platforms and sharing the correct one.
-Additionally, there will be a link with all the links that can be shared as well for accessing through the web.*
+Originally, it was to be a workflow to automate getting song links from all the major music streaming platforms and sharing them with others.

+The originator of the idea (and also our Android developer) had a personal issue that required that he leave the team.
+The rest of the team decided to focus on creating a web app, instead of an Android app plus a web app.

 <br /><br />